-In alignment with the clinical evidence, the starting population for the economic evaluation included adults with early AD, defined as MCI due to AD or mild AD.
+In alignment with the clinical evidence and updated FDA label, the starting population for the economic evaluation included adults with early AD, defined as MCI due to AD or mild AD.
 Consistent with population estimates, slightly more than half (55%) of the cohort started in the MCI due to AD health state, with the remaining cohort (45%) starting in the mild AD health state.
 Patients could progress to more severe AD health states over the model time horizon.
-In a scenario analysis, we examined a starting population for the economic evaluation that included adults with MCI, mild AD, moderate AD, and severe AD.
 The majority of the cohort (92%) started the model in a community setting of care.
 Additional patient characteristics are described in more detail in Supplement Table E2.